RobertHolderIII/LLM/rag-search/README.md

 - parses out the text with BeautifulSoup
 - populates a Chroma vector store using Chroma's default embedding function
 - prompts for the most important stories via Chroma's default model
-- prompts for the summarization of each story using Llamma (via Groq inference)
+- prompts for the summarization of each story using Llama (via Groq inference)

 Of course, a prompt such as `Do a search for the 5 most recent articles on XXX and provide summaries` submitted to ChatGPT does essentially the same thing.